0000duck/FluidS/README.md

 All source codes are licensed under [GPL-3.0](https://opensource.org/licenses/GPL-3.0).

-If you want make any modification on these source codes while keeping new codes not protected by GPL-3.0, please contact me for a sublicense instead.
+If you want make any modification on these source codes while keeping new codes unprotected by GPL-3.0, please contact me for a sublicense instead.